-To automate mission planning we use the ASPEN/CASPER planning & scheduling system [3]3.
+To automate mission planning we use the ASPEN/CASPER planning & scheduling system.
+ASPEN is a ground-based batch planner.
+CASPER is the embedded flight planner.
+Both share the same core planning engine.
 ASPEN represents mission constraints in a declarative format and searches possible mission plans for a plan that satisfies many observation requests (respecting priorities) and also obeys mission operations constraints.
 ASPEN has been used in a wide range of space mission applications including spacecraft operations scheduling, rover planning, and ground communications station automation.